sbryngelson/group-docs/intro-to-group.md

 ## Getting started

+### CODA

+You will need access to the CODA building.
+GT CSE is on floor 13, and our group is in room S1347.
+We also hold meetings either in my office (S1313) or one of the conference rooms on this floor.
+Request this from Spencer.
+Send him your GTID number, it will likely take about a week to "start working," though times vary.

+### Websites and software

 * Box, located [here](https://gatech.app.box.com/folder/142416587982)
     * Purpose: Common location to store stuff, unlimited space, put your group and 1-1 updates here.
     * Request access to group Box from Spencer.